yehor1959/job-offers/README.md

 Happy path scenario:

-As a user I want to go to web page and find job offers for Java developers.
+As a user I want to go to a web page and find job offers for Java developers.

 1. There are no offers in external HTTP server;
 2. Scheduler run 1st time and made GET to external server and system added 0 offers to the database;